suncihai/react-nextjs/README.md

 * Layout
 1. use styled.component to define different components
+2. Antd Modal is tricky, hide footer button and customize own foot is better.

 * Redux
 1. use _app.js under pages folder, set the reduxStore